dragonflydb/documentation/docs/managing-dragonfly/cluster-mode.md

 * It supports [hash tags](https://redis.io/docs/reference/cluster-spec/#hash-tags)

-**Any client-side code that uses Redis Cluster should be able to migrate to Dragonfly Cluster with no changes.**
+**Any client-side code that uses Redis Cluster should be able to migrate to Dragonfly Cluster with no changes.** Dragonfly Cluster is similar to Redis Cluster in all client facing behavior but it does not self managed as Redis Cluster in which nodes communicate with each other to discover cluster setup and state

-However, setting up and managing a Dragonfly Cluster is different from managing a Redis Cluster.
+Setting up and managing a Dragonfly Cluster is different from managing a Redis Cluster.
 Unlike Redis, Dragonfly nodes do not communicate with each other (except for replication).
 Nodes are unaware of other nodes being unavailable, and cluster configuration is done separately to each node.

 Dragonfly only provides a _data plane_ (which is the Dragonfly server), but we do **not** provide a